spf13/cobra-cli/README.md

 In your project directory (where your main.go file is) you would run the following:

 ```
-cobra add serve
+cobra-cli add serve
-cobra add config
+cobra-cli add config
-cobra add create -p 'configCmd'
+cobra-cli add create -p 'configCmd'
 ```

-`cobra add` supports all the same optional flags as `cobra init` does (described above).
+`cobra-cli add` supports all the same optional flags as `cobra-cli init` does (described above).

 You'll notice that this final command has a `-p` flag.
 This is used to assign a parent command to the newly added command.
 In this case, we want to assign the "create" command to the "config" command.
 All commands have a default parent of rootCmd if not specified.

-By default `cobra` will append `Cmd` to the name provided and uses this name for the internal variable name.
+By default `cobra-cli` will append `Cmd` to the name provided and uses this name for the internal variable name.
 When specifying a parent, be sure to match the variable name used in the code.

 *Note: Use camelCase (not snake_case/kebab-case) for command names.
 Otherwise, you will encounter errors.
-For example, `cobra add add-user` is incorrect, but `cobra add addUser` is valid.*
+For example, `cobra-cli add add-user` is incorrect, but `cobra-cli add addUser` is valid.*

 Once you have run these three commands you would have an app structure similar to the following: